VWoerdings/Reinforcement_Learning_hex/A4/AlphaZeroHex/Readme.md

 # MCTS.py
 Implementation of MCTS for AlphaZero.
-This file contains a temporary fix.
-Sometimes <em>counts</em> in <em>getActionProb()</em> will be 0.
-As a result, when <em>temp</em> is 0, the algorithms will pick a rondom move.
-Sometimes, this move is already played.
-For the temporary fix, when <em>counts</em> is 0, we recalculate possible moves and randomly select one of those.
-This fix should not be necessary.

 # NeuralNet.py
 A class template for a neural network.
 Implemented for Hex in the hex package.

-# pit.py
-Allows you to play against a trained AI (not ready yet for hex).
-Uses Arena.py

 # utils.py
 Some utils, needs to be inclueded.